ACSPRI/queXF/README.md

 Operators need little knowledge of the form design as queXF breaks down the verification task in to a question by question process.
 The operator works in a web browser and does not need to install any other software on their computer, therefore can work from any location with network access.

-Development for queXF occurs on Launchpad: https://launchpad.net/quexf
+Development for queXF occurs on GitHub: https://github.com/ACSPRI/queXF